rituraj-abes/Farm-Bot/README.md

 - `FarmBot.brd`: Contains the EAGLE design files for the PCB.
 - `FarmBot.sch`: Includes the circuit schematics for the PCB.
+- `05 schematic.png`: Image of the circuit schematic for quick reference.

 ## Getting Started